 HAPI debuted on the Internet in 1997, while still producing our annual print edition until 2008.
 The HAPI staff includes a small team of librarians responsible for production of HAPI's records.
 Our dedicated team of volunteer indexers, many drawn from the membership of the Latin Americanist librarian organization SALALM, provides essential assistance in indexing our journals.
 Together we add approximately 7,000 new records every year.

 In 2006, HAPI launched Spanish and Portuguese versions of our English-language site.
 In 2014, Spanish and Portuguese versions of the HAPI Subject Headings were added to improve usability for our Portuguese- and Spanish-speaking users.
-Most recently, in the fall of 2017, abstracts began to be added to HAPI.
+More recently, in the fall of 2017, we began adding abstracts to HAPI.